jitsi/jibri/README.md

 chmod 755 /usr/local/bin/chromedriver
 ```

-### Miscellaneous required tools

-See the debian [control file](debian/control) for the dependencies that are
-required.
-These can be installed using the following:
-`sudo apt-get install default-jre-headless ffmpeg curl alsa-utils icewm xdotool xserver-xorg-video-dummy ruby-hocon`

 ### Jitsi Debian Repository

 The Jibri packages can be found in the stable repository on downloads.jitsi.org.